Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Related Work

+HBGL~\cite{hbgl} removes the auxiliary graph encoder and uses BERT~\cite{devlin2019bert} for both text and graph encoding.
+The model consists of two separate training stages using the same BERT model.
+In the first stage, the approach learns label embeddings based on random walks through the hierarchy, while keeping the BERT model frozen.
+Learning is performed using a modified version of BERT's masked language modeling objective and a custom attention mask to represent the hierarchy.
+In the second stage, and based on these initial label vectors, the BERT model is trained to sequentially generate class labels based on the text input with an objective similar to sequence-to-sequence fine-tuning~\cite{s2s-ft}.

+Other models that leverage hierarchical information that work similarly to HGCLR are HPT~\cite{hpt}, which employs different graph encoders such as graph attention~\cite{gat}, and HALB~\cite{DBLP:journals/kbs/ZhangLSXTH24-halb}, which replaces the classification loss with an asymmetric loss and adds another loss for separating samples with similar representations but different labels.
+HILL~\cite{hill2024} applies a hierarchy-aware contrastive loss, too, using BERT as a text encoder and a separate graph encoder.
+Earlier methods did not rely on transformer models, such as HiAGM~\cite{hiagm}.
+However, leveraging pre-trained transformers has generally shown to enhance performance~\cite{galke2023really,htc-info-max,himatch} and resembles the state of the art in HTC with HBGL~\cite{hbgl}.

-XML, like HTC, aims to assign a subset of labels to a given text and leverages a hierarchy to improve accuracy and reduce training complexity.
-However, there are two main differences: Firstly, the hierarchies are not given as additional input but are created by the model itself based on vector representations of the labelset.
-Secondly, the XML label spaces are much larger than their HTC counterparts.
+\paragraph{eXtreme Multi-label Classification (XML)} XML, like HTC, aims to assign a subset of labels to a given text and leverages a hierarchy to improve accuracy and reduce training complexity.
+However, there are two main differences: First, the label spaces usually are much larger than in HTC.
+Second, the hierarchies do not come from the data as in HTC but are artificially constructed in XML.